learnk8s/learnk8s.io/src/troblueshooting/content.md

       path: /
 ```

-The definition is quite long, and it's easy to overlook how the components related to each other.
+The definition is quite long, and it's easy to overlook how the components relate to each other.

 For example:

-- when should you use port 80 or port 8080?
+- When should you use port 80 and when port 8080?
-- should you create a new port for every Service so that they don't clash?
+- Should you create a new port for every Service so that they don't clash?
-- do label names matter?
+- Do label names matter?
 Should it be the same everywhere?

 Before focusing on the debugging, let's recap how the three components link to each other.